 9. Nice socks are very important.
 Look for merino wool and other synthetic materials—avoid cotton.
 SmartWool brand socks are highly loved by travelers.

 Shown: SmartWool PhD Outdoor Light Crew Socks

 10. I have yet to find a decent looking pair of waterproof hiking shoes.
-They are all ugly so you goal should be to find the least ugly pair.
-But, as an ultralight traveler, you should really only bring one pair of shoes so hiking shoes is the most practical answer.
+They are all ugly so your goal should be to find the least ugly pair.
+But, as an ultralight traveler, you should really only bring one pair of shoes, so hiking shoes are the most practical answer.

 Shown: Garmont Zenith Trail GTX Hiking Shoes

 11. Cheap shower sandals are essential for the hostel showers.
 Just buy the cheapest pair you can find.